WSY8107/ReDiffDet/tools/data/codrone/README.md

 ## Download CODrone dataset

-The CODrone dataset can be downloaded from [official google](https://drive.google.com/file/d/1FQ6mUaOr_kATDaH7N2bObD5SRRkV7qJy/view)  [modelscope(魔塔)](https://modelscope.cn/datasets/wokaikaixinxin/CODrone/files).
+The CODrone dataset can be downloaded from [official google](https://drive.google.com/file/d/1FQ6mUaOr_kATDaH7N2bObD5SRRkV7qJy/view) or [modelscope(魔塔)](https://modelscope.cn/datasets/wokaikaixinxin/CODrone/files).

 **How to use modelscope(魔塔) to download CODrone**